 Democrat hits Pelosi over 'make America white again' comment

-Sen Joe Manchin, D-WVa., criticized House Minority Leader Nancy Pelosi for her response to President Trump’s immigration plan that she called a blue print to “make America white again.”
+House Minority Leader Nancy Pelosi is under friendly fire from a fellow Democrat for her response to President Trump’s immigration plan that she called a blue print to “make America white again.”

+Sen. Joe Manchin, D-W. Va., who was on CNN’s ‘State of the Union,’ said we “don’t need that type of rhetoric on either side, from Nancy, (Speaker) Paul Ryan or anybody else.”

-Trump’s proposal would offer a path to citizenship for 1.8 million so-called “Deamers.”
+Trump’s proposal would offer a path to citizenship for 1.8 million so-called “Dreamers.”
 He would insist on $25 billion in funding for a border wall and security.
 The proposal also called for a crackdown on chain migration and the diversity visa lottery program.

 Pelosi wrote in a statement on Friday that the 50 percent cut to legal immigration and the “recent announcements to end Temporary Protected Status for Central Americans and Haitians are both part of the same cruel agenda.
 They are part of the Trump administration’s unmistakable campaign to make America white again.”